Changelog

 fetch_passage,fetch_source_chapter, or aquoted_spanrecord withstatus=stored— minor trimming, smoothing, or dropping a single word counts as paraphrase, even when self-labelled as quoting. - 0-hit responses carry an authoritative “do not quote” signal.

 search_steiner/search_anthroposophy/search_sourcesreturncorpus_verdict: "NO_MATCH — ..."in the response payload whentotal == 0.
-A researcher receiving a NO_MATCH answer can trust that the topic is genuinely not in the corpus rather than worry the agent gave up too early. - Bare GA-volume-and-year citations are rejected as unverified.
-A claim like “GA 26, 1924” without a specific lecture-date or passage-number does not survive the discipline check.
+The verdict is authoritative: the queried text is not in the indexed corpus. - Bare GA-volume-and-year citations are rejected as unverified.
+A citation such as “GA 26, 1924” without a specific lecture-date or passage-number is not a verified citation.

 - Reverse-lookup questions get the dedicated tool.
 “Which FMC pages cite GA 146, 1913-06-02?” routes to